project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

 To test the DFU over Matter, you need to complete the following steps:

 1. Navigate to the CHIP root directory.
-2. Build OTA Provider application for Linux:
+2. Build the OTA Provider application for Linux:

         $ scripts/examples/gn_build_example.sh examples/ota-provider-app/linux out/provider chip_config_network_layer_ble=false